-We use Equation 4 to calculate the KL-divergence of the phase-type distribution Q from the true distribution P. This calculation requires knowledge of the PDFs of both distributions.
+The calculation in 4 requires knowledge of the PDFs of both distributions.
 The PDF for the true distribution is unique to each distribution, but it is generally a trivial calculation.
 We use an approximation of the PDF for a phase-type distribution, along with the PDF for the true distribution, to compute the KL-divergence as described in Equation 4.